Contacts for Dry Eyes

 Step 2.
 Compare the replacement schedule.

-Daily disposable lenses may suit you if deposits or allergens make your eyes feel dry.
+One-day replacement lenses may suit you if deposits or allergens make your eyes feel dry.
 Monthly lenses may fit your routine if you clean and store them properly every day.

 Step 3.
 Match your prescription type.